-- When to Apply.
+When to Apply.
 Incoming freshmen may begin the application process at Oklahoma State University beginning July 1 once they have completed their junior year in high school and have an official six-semester transcript.
-Oklahoma State University's scholarship deadlines for students who plan to enroll in the summer or fall semester are: - November 1: Early Opportunity Scholarship Deadline - February 1: Priority Scholarship Deadline - Friday before classes start: Final Scholarship Deadline
+Oklahoma State University's priority scholarship deadline for students who plan to enroll in the summer or fall semester are:

+· November 1: Early Opportunity Scholarship Deadline

+· February 1: Priority Scholarship Deadline

+· July 1: Final Scholarship Deadline